 Japan has one of the most powerful economies in the world due to high achievements in the technological sector.
 The population is 127.25 million people and more than half of them live in urban areas.
-The main cities are Tokyo, Yokohama, Osaka, Nagoya and Sapporo.
-The household net adjusted disposable income per capita is $27,323.
+The main cities, such as Tokyo (9.27 mln), Yokohama (3.72 mln), Osaka (2.69 mln), Nagoya (2.3 mln), and Sapporo (1.95 mln) are available for different franchise opportunities.
+The household net-adjusted disposable income per capita is $27,323.

 A fun fact about starting a franchise in Japan is that franchisors hit the capital first.
 There is a belief that if you have managed to establish a business in Tokyo, you can do it anywhere in Japan.
 There are also no special franchise laws that limit franchise activities.